 \subsubsection{Ground-based interferometers}

-LIGO, Virgo, and KAGRA \cite{LIGOScientific:2014pky, VIRGO:2014yos,KAGRA:2020cvd} (and their joint LVK collaboration) are collaborations based on ground-based interferometers.
+LIGO, Virgo, and KAGRA \cite{LIGOScientific:2014pky, VIRGO:2014yos,KAGRA:2020cvd} (and their joint LIGO-Virgo-Kagra --- LVK ---collaboration) are collaborations based on ground-based interferometers.
 Their interferometers follow the idea behind the Michelson-Morley interferometers, see Sec.~\ref{sec:exp} and Fig.~\ref{fig:Michelson}.
+Their detectors are sensitive to probe the background at frequencies in the range 10--1000 Hz.

-So far, the LVK collaboration has detected only transient signals of GWs.
-Transient signals are well localized in time and space, as shown in the famous Fig.~1 of~\cite{LIGOScientific:2016aoc}, in opposition to the SGWB.
-Their detectors are sensitive to probe the background at frequencies in the range 10--1000 Hz
+So far, the LVK collaboration has reported 90 events presented in their three gravitational-wave transient catalogs (GTWC), which list all the events that have at least $50\%$ of probability of being real astrophysical events rather than noise \cite{KAGRA:2021vkt}.
+These astrophysical events are produced by the merging of binaries consisting of binary black hole coalescences, binary neutron star coalescences, and neutron star-black hole coalescences.
+Transient signals are well localized in time and space as is shown in the famous Fig.~1 of Ref.~\cite{LIGOScientific:2016aoc} (upper image in our Fig.~\ref{fig:LIGO-waves}), in contrast to the SGWB.
+The LVK collaboration also put upper bounds on the background at LVK scales (around 100 Hz) \cite{LIGOScientific:2016wof}.

-As the gravitational wave perturbs the spacetime, it delays photon beams traveling across the interferometer's arms.
+As the GW perturbs the spacetime, it delays photon beams traveling across the interferometer arms.
 In turn, the small perturbation disturbs the perfect interference pattern that would exist without GWs.
-The resulting gravitational wave strain is given by the ratio $\frac{\Delta L}{L} \sim \mid h_{\mu\nu} \mid \sim 10^{-21}$, where $L$ is the length of the arm and $(L\pm\mid \Delta L \mid) $ is the corresponding effective length in the presence of GWs.
-In the first GW detection in 2015 \cite{LIGOScientific:2016aoc}, the two pair of interferometers observed a transient GW signal whose \emph{characteristic strain} was of the order $| h_{\mu\nu} | \sim 10^{-21}$, with arm lengths of $L\sim 10^3$ m, resulting in a very small $\Delta L \sim 10^{-18}$ m.
-Compared with the proton dimension $10^{-15}$ m, the gravitational wave interferometer must be extraordinarily sensitive!
+The resulting GW strain is given by the ratio $\frac{\Delta L}{L} \sim \mid h_{\mu\nu} \mid \sim 10^{-21}$, where $L$ is the length of the arm and $(L \pm \Delta L) $ is the corresponding effective length in the presence of GWs.
+In the first GW detection in 2015 \cite{LIGOScientific:2016aoc}, the two LIGO interferometers observed a transient GW signal whose characteristic strain was of the order $| h_{\mu\nu} | \sim 10^{-21}$, with arm lengths of the order $L\sim 10^3$ m, resulting in a very small $\Delta L \sim 10^{-18}$ m.
+Compared with the proton dimension $10^{-15}$ m, we see that the GW interferometer must be extraordinarily sensitive!